 Every community relies, for its good order, on the acceptance, by all its members, of a code of conduct and, whilst our written rules are relatively few, we expect our pupils to show common sense and respect for themselves, for others and for their school environment.

-Girls are specifically advised of key 'dos and don'ts'; beyond that we expect them to value their own and others' property and to respond positively to our expectations of courtesy and good manners.
+Girls are specifically advised of the key 'dos and don'ts' via their form tutor, beyond that we expect them to value their own and others' property and to respond positively to our expectations of courtesy and good manners.